sysfce2/python-incremental/README.rst

 - ``Version("<projectname>", "NEXT", 0, 0)``
 - ``<projectname> NEXT``

-When you run ``python -m incremental.update <projectname> --rc``, these will be updated to real versions (assuming the target final version is 17.1.0):
+When you run ``incremental update <projectname> --rc``, these will be updated to real versions (assuming the target final version is 17.1.0):

 - ``Version("<projectname>", 17, 1, 0, release_candidate=1)``
 - ``<projectname> 17.1.0rc1``